hansonmcoombs/training-basic_python/sphinx/source/dictionaries.rst

     # just like lists dictionaries have length
     len(my_food)  # returns the number of key, value pairs

-    # the keyword in also works, but only looks in the dictionaries keys
+    # the keyword *in* also works, but only looks in the dictionaries keys
     'eggs' in my_food
     'bacon' in my_food

-important dictionary functions
+Important dictionary functions
 -------------------------------

 Just like lists, dictionaries have a number of useful built in functions here we'll showcase the four most important -